Together we can make our streets safer

 For Drivers

-The speed limit for elementary and middle school zones in the City of Roanoke is 15 mph on neighborhood roads or 25 mph on arterial (busier) roads.
-School zones will be marked by a speed limit sign with a flashing light or the hours posted that indicate when the reduced speed is in effect.
+The maximum speed limit is fifteen miles per hour in most school zones in the City of Roanoke.
 Drivers may receive a fine of up to $250 if they exceed the speed limit in a school zone.
 VA Code 46.2-873.
-Learn more here.
+Learn more here

 Crosswalk Law for Drivers